About Beech Creek Power & Energy

 Man-Portable Tactical Power System (MPTaPS)

-Organic Power for Small Teams Operating Beyond The Edge
+Organic Power for Small Teams Operating Beyond the Edge

 Low Observable Tactical Power System (LOTaPS)